Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Experiments

 \section{Experiments}

-We conduct numerical experiments on real-world datasets to answer the following questions: \begin{itemize} \item[Q1] Does the proposed approach in~\eqref{e:fe_embed} perform better than existing matrix factorization related methods? \item[Q2] How do the parameters $\eta, b, \gamma$ as well as the embedding dimension $d$ affect the embedding quality? \item[Q3] Can the proposed method scale to large graphs? \end{itemize}
+We conduct numerical experiments\footnote{The code needed to replicate numerical experiments presented in this paper can be found at \url{https://github.com/yuzhu2019/fe_embed}.} on real-world datasets to answer the following questions: \begin{itemize} \item[Q1] Does the proposed GMF-FE perform better than existing matrix factorization related methods? \item[Q2] What is the impact of the two steps (similarity computation and matrix factorization) in GMF-FE if considered separately? \item[Q3] How do the parameters $\eta, b, \gamma$ as well as the embedding dimension $d$ affect the embedding quality? \end{itemize}

-We answer Q1 and Q2 in Sections~\ref{Ss:performance_comparison} and~\ref{Ss:parameter_sensitivity}, respectively, where we compare the proposed method -- denoted by GMF-FE for generalized matrix factorization with free energy -- with state-of-the-art alternatives and for different values of $\eta, b, \gamma$ and $d$.
-We then answer Q3 in Section~\ref{Ss:scalability}, where we discuss the scalability of the proposed method.
+We answer Q1-Q3 in Sections~\ref{Ss:performance_comparison}-\ref{Ss:parameter_sensitivity}, respectively.
 Before that, we present the datasets, baselines, parameter settings, and downstream tasks considered.

 \textbf{Datasets}